 The Files pane provides a browser for the files in your workspace.
 The default folders are home and samplesdata (the latter for the data used in the sample notebooks).

 Upload content to the workspace

 To work with content and resources from your machine, you must first upload your file to your notebook's workspace.
-Once your files are uploaded, you can reference their file path in your notebook with filepath = /arcgis/home/filename.
+Once your files are uploaded, you can reference their file path in your open notebook and any other notebooks you own with filepath = /arcgis/home/folder/filename.

 To upload files, complete the following steps:

 - In the Files pane, browse to the /arcgis/home folder.